 - Verbal Warning

 - Parent/Guardian Contact

 - PBIS Classroom Consequence

 - Teacher Assigned AM or PM Detention

 - Use of Temporary Alternative Setting

-- Office Referral for Repeated

-Violations Administrative Interventions:
+- Office Referral for Repeated Violations Administrative Interventions:

 - Conference With Student

 - Administrative Warning

 - Parent/Guardian Contact

 - Detention

 - ALP Alternative Learning Placement

 - ASA- Alternate School Assignment (in-school suspension)

 - Use of Temporary Alternative Setting

 - Emergency Removal

 - Out-of-School Suspension (OSS)

-- Removal of privilege to attend or participate in extracurricular activities and events
+- · Removal of privilege to attend or participate in extracurricular activities and events

 Code Description 201 Repeated or escalated misbehavior which disrupts or interferes with any school activity 202 Repeated or escalated disrespect to a student.
 203 Repeated or escalated disregard of reasonable directions or commands by school authorities.
 204 Disrespect to a teacher or other school authority.
 205 Use of Cursing/Obscene Gestures: The use of indecent language in oral or written form or the use of obscene gestures.
 206 Repeated non-approved use of technology or disruption of the educational process through the non-approved use of technology.
 207 Forgery of school or school-related documents.
 208 Cheating or plagiarizing.
 209 Distribution of pamphlets, leaflets, buttons, insignia, etc, without the permission of proper school authorities or the placing of signs and slogans on school property or at school events without the permission of the proper authorities.
 210 Minor petty theft.
 211 Skipping class.

 212 Disobedience of driving regulations.
 213 Presence in areas during school hours or outside school hours where a student has no legitimate business without permission of a school administrator or a teacher.
+This includes having multiple students in the same restroom stall and/or areas of the school that the administration is not able to supervise.

 214 Leaving the classroom without permission.
 215 Engaging in activities that may cause fear or panic in an individual or group.
 216 Refusing to receive or serve properly administered discipline (Detention, ASA, ALP).
 217 Repeated violations of the 100 Codes.